shariq/local_loopy_networks/README.md

-# Large Loopy Networks
+# Local Loopy Networks
-###### goal: beat some significant state of the art metric in 4 months using a large "loopy" network
+###### goal: beat some significant state of the art metric in 4 months using a local "loopy" network

 ## Overview